axelpale/affineplane/docs/API.md

 If a camera is given, project perspectively.
 Otherwise, project orthogonally along z axis.
 The resulting box is in 2D.

 We only project the front face of the 3D box.
-This is because if we projected a full 3D box perspectively, we would get a lattice mesh which we are not currently interested in.
+This is because if we projected a full 3D box perspectively, we would get a lattice mesh in which we are not currently interested.
+To scale the box towards camera, see [affineplane.box3.homothety](#affineplanebox3homothety).

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>